segmentio/action-destinations/docs/authentication.md

 ## OAuth2 Authentication Scheme

+_oauth authentication is not generally available to external partners as part of Developer Center Pilot.
+Please contact Segment team if you require it._

 OAuth2 Authentication scheme is the model to be used for destination APIs which support [OAuth 2.0](https://oauth.net/2/).
 You’ll be able to define a `refreshAccessToken` function if you want the framework to refresh expired tokens.

 You will have a new `auth` object available in `extendRequest` and `refreshAccessToken` which will surface your destination’s accessToken, refreshToken, clientId and clientSecret (these last two only available in `refreshAccessToken`).